latenitefilms/BRAWToolbox/docs/faq.md

 ---

+### Did you have Beta Testers?

+Yes, prior to public release BRAW Toolbox was in a public beta from 23rd December 2022 to 30th January 2023, and an internal beta before that.

+MASSIVE thanks to the **291 users** who took part in this extensive beta program!

+---

 ### Is BRAW Toolbox Open Source?

 Currently the source code for BRAW Toolbox is private, however we may release it under a MIT License at a later date after it's been publicly released on the Mac App Store if there's enough demand and interest.